yongzhenlow/email-autocomplete/README.md

 Press the tab-key, or simply click on the suggestion to automatically fill in the rest of the domain. (or tap on the suggestion for mobile users.)

+You can also use the right arrow key. (new in 0.1.0)

 See a live demo [here](http://yzlow.github.io/email-autocomplete/demo/).

 Installation